Electronic Video Recording: Applications

-In 1975, Nintendo's EVR Race was a racing-themed arcade game that used EVR technology to play back video footage of pre-recorded races from a video tape.
+In 1975, Nintendo created EVR Race, a horse betting arcade game that used the EVR system to play back video footage of animated horse races.
+Players would place bets on horses, and then view a race in which one of the horses would win.
+Once the race ended, the player(s) who bet on the winning horse would receive a payout.
 EVR Race was Japan's highest-grossing medal game for three years in a row, from 1976 to 1978.